 CEdMA’s Connect 2020 event was the first stop on our tour where we presented our Customer Education Manifesto for the first time (and do a to a live audience!).

 We enjoyed the keynote from Bill Cushard – “The Next Big Thing in Customer Education”.
 The “7 Habits of Inclusive Leaders” from Melissa Majors was a great addition that injected much-needed DE&I content.
-Alessandra Marinetty delivered a great case study on the development of Box’s event-based Certification Program, and much more.
+Alessandra Marinetti delivered a great case study on the development of Box’s event-based Certification Program, and much more.

 Skilljar Connect 2020